Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/03a_Processes.md

 Click this button to display the filter bar and customize the active filters.
 The *x* indicates the number of filters that are currently active.

-The list displays all logs.
+The list displays all logs that are matching the selected log level.
 Depending on the settings, the displayed columns may vary.
 All fields are read-only.
+Click a log to display the *Log ID* view, see [Log ID](#Log-ID).

   - [x]
   Select the checkbox to display the editing toolbar.